Ada-Developers-Academy/ada-build/roundtable-guides/03-branching.md

 1. How are logic errors different from syntax errors?
 1. Let's consider truth and falsy values.
     * What is the output of the following blocks of code?
+    * Let's review other ways to write code with the same output.

     ```python
     x = None